awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 ## Overview

+The construct creates an MSK Provisioned Cluster with access to the Kafka API to manage topics, ACL and grants.
+The construct has the following characteristics:
+ * Use the latest Kafka version available in MSK by default but you can pass your own parameters as a Resource property to the construct initializer.
+ * Configure the Kafka cluster with mTLS, IAM or both authentication methods (IAM by default).
+ * Deploy clusters in existing VPC or create one if none is provided.
+ * Apply [security best practices](https://docs.aws.amazon.com/msk/latest/developerguide/zookeeper-security) on the Zookeeper cluster.
+ * Restrict access on the Kafka API to the principal used by the construct to manage ACL.
+ * Expose helper methods that provide access to the Kafka API to:
+   * Create and configure Kafka topics
-The construct creates an MSK Provisioned Cluster, with the latest Kafka version in MSK as default.
-You can change the defaults by passing your own parameters as a Resource property to construct initializer.
-The construct support creating clusters with mTLS, IAM or both as authentication methods.
-The construct use IAM as authentication as default method if none is provided.
-It offers methods to manage topics and ACLs.
-Last, it also provides methods to grant an existing principal (ie IAM Role or IAM User or CN -Common Name-) with the permission to `produce` or `consume` to/from a kafka topic.
-The diagram below shows the high level architecture.
+   * Grant an existing principal (ie IAM Role or IAM User or CN -Common Name-) with the permission to `produce` or `consume` to/from a kafka topic.

+The diagram below shows the high level architecture:

 ![MSK Provisioned High level architecture](../../../website/static/img/msk-provisioned.png)

+## Usage

+[example msk provisioned default](./examples/msk-provisioned-default.lit.ts)

+## Construct cluster setup

+## Bring Your Own VPC

 The construct can create a VPC on your behalf that is used to deploy MSK Provisioned cluster or you can provide your own VPC definition through the `vpcConfigs` property when you initialize the construct.
 The VPC that is created on your behalf has `10.0.0.0/16` CIDR range, and comes with an S3 VPC Endpoint Gateway attached to it.
 The construct also creates a security group that is attached to the brokers.

-### Construct cluster setup
+[example msk provisioned bring your own vpc](./examples/msk-provisioned-bring-vpc.lit.ts)

+## Create a cluster with mTLS authentication

-The construct sets up a dedicated security group for Zookeeper as advised in the AWS [documentation](https://docs.aws.amazon.com/msk/latest/developerguide/zookeeper-security.html#zookeeper-security-group).
-When authentication is set to TLS, the construct apply ACLs on the provided principal in the props defined as `certificateDefinition`.
+The construct allows you to create a cluster with mTLS.
+When authentication is set to mTLS, it applies ACLs on the provided principal in the props defined as `certificateDefinition`.
 This principal is used by the custom resource to manage ACL.
 Last, the construct applies MSK configuration, setting `allow.everyone.if.no.acl.found` to `false`.
 You can also provide your own MSK configuration, in this case the construct does not create one and will apply the one you passed as part of the props.

-### Interacting with cluster

-The construct has the following methods, you will usage examples in the new sections:

-    *  setTopic: Perform create, update, and delete operations on Topics
-    *  setACL: Perform create, update, and delete operations on ACL
-    *  grantProduce: Attach an IAM policy to a principal to write to a topic
-    *  grantConsume: Attach an IAM policy to a principal to read from a topic

-Below you can find an example of creating an MSK Provisioned configuration with the default options.

-[example msk provisioned default](./examples/msk-provisioned-default.lit.ts)

-## Usage

-### Bring Your Own VPC

-The construct allows you to provide your own VPC that was created outside the CDK Stack.
-Below you will find an example usage.

-[example msk provisioned bring your own vpc](./examples/msk-provisioned-bring-vpc.lit.ts)

-### Create a cluster with mTLS authentication

-The construct allows you to create a cluster with mTLS, below is a code snippet showing the configuration.

-When using MSK with mTLS the constructs requires a principal that is assigned to the custom resources that manage ACLs and Topics.
 The certificate and private key are expected to be in a secret managed by [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
 The secret needs to be in the format defined below and stored a `JSON Key/value` and not `Plaintext` in the Secret.
 The construct grants the lambda that supports the Custom Resource read access to the secret as an `Identity based policy`.

 ```json
     {